CSCfi/ansible-role-nis/README.md

    - nis\_server: True / False
       - Sets up the master, defaults to only setting up the client
    - nis\_domain: yourNISdomain

+It's also possible to disable configuration of nsswitch and nscd.

 Dependencies